Sticky Chicken Rice Bowl

 - Add the minced ginger and garlic.
-Cut the chicken thighs into strips using a sharp knife.
-Toss the strips in a bowl with the cornstarch.
+Saute until fragrant and lightly browned.
+Toss the chicken strips in a bowl with the cornstarch.

-- Once the ginger and garlic are fragrant, add the cornstarch dusted chicken strips into the pan.
+- Add the cornstarch dusted chicken strips into the pan.
 As the chicken begins to sear and brown, deglaze the pan with the soy sauce and ½ cup chicken broth.

 - Season with salt and add the brown sugar.
-Stir well.
+Stir well until the sugar dissolves.

 - Simmer over medium low heat until the chicken is cooked through and slightly crispy.
 You can add more chicken broth to thin out the sauce if needed.

 - Cook 1 cup of rice according to the package.
 Makes about 3 cups cooked.

 - Slice the English cucumber and red onion.
 Run the red onion under hot water so it softens a touch.
 Add the rice vinegar, warm water, and cane sugar to a container.
 Stir until the sugar dissolves.

 - Add the sliced cucumber and softened onion into the rice vinegar mixture.
 Add the peppercorns and seal the container.
 Let this mixture rest for about 1 hour before using.

 - The longer it rests the better the cucumber and onion will taste.

 - Add 1 tablespoon butter to a skillet.